 This item refers to the number of cycles required to return data to its original location to close the bank or the number of cycles required to page memory before the next bank activate command can be issued.
 The default is by DRAM SPD.
 Options: 2, 3.

 System BIOS Cacheable

 This item allows the system to be cached in memory for faster execution.
-The default is Enabled.

 Options: Disabled, Enabled.

 Video BIOS Cacheable